Corporate Volunteering with No Time Commitment: Funding Soft Skills Community Workshops

 We partner with shelters, youth programs, disability providers, and community organisations to deliver practical, powerful training that supports your mission.

-If you would like to be considered as one of our beneficiary organisations, reach out.
-We accept new partners twice a year and prioritise programs that support:
+If you would like to be considered as one of our beneficiary organisations, reach out today.
+We accept new partners several times a year and prioritise programs that support:

 Domestic and family violence survivors

-Young people at risk or out of school
+Young people at risk or disengaged from education

 Refugees, asylum seekers, and CALD groups

-Let us bring confidence, communication, and connection to your clients—at no cost to your program budget.
+Let us deliver additional programs that nurture your participants’ confidence, communication, and connection, at no cost to your organisation.

-Whether you are a corporate leader wanting more from your training budget, or a frontline worker seeking support for your community group, we want to hear from you.
+Whether you are a corporate leader wanting more from your training budget or a support worker seeking assistance for your community group, we want to hear from you.